Qualcomm faces EU antitrust probes over tactics to block rivals

 "We have been cooperating and will continue to cooperate with the Commission, and we continue to believe that any concerns are without merit," it said in a statement.

-The Commission is expected to seek information from Intel, Broadcom (BRCM.O), Marvell (MRVL.O), MediaTek (2454.TW), Renesas (6723.T) and the former ST-Ericsson joint venture (STM.PA) (ERICb.ST) as part of its investigations.
+The Commission is expected to seek information from Intel, Broadcom, Marvell, MediaTek, Renesas and the former ST-Ericsson joint venture as part of its investigations.

 As recently as 2009, the market for mobile baseband chips was teaming with competitors, but many established names have since quit.
 The components are key to allowing the latest 4G phones to ship data at high speeds without sapping batteries.

-Texas Instruments (TXN.O), Broadcom, Freescale FSL.N and ST-Ericsson have all exited this specific category in recent years to focus on other sectors.
+Texas Instruments, Broadcom, Freescale and ST-Ericsson have all exited this specific category in recent years to focus on other sectors.

 Graphics chip maker Nvidia, which paid $367 million in 2011 to acquire Icera, acknowledged in May that it had failed to make inroads into the market and that it would wind down its Icera business, if it could not find a buyer.
 More than 500 jobs, mostly in Britain and France, could be lost.